awsdocs/aws-systems-manager-user-guide/doc_source/patch-manager-about-aws-runpatchbaselineassociation.md

 Be aware that compliance reports reflect patch states according to what’s specified in the patch baseline, not what you specify in an `InstallOverrideList` list of patches\.
 In other words, Scan operations ignore the `InstallOverrideList` parameter\.
 This is to ensure that compliance reports consistently reflect patch states according to policy rather than what was approved for a specific patching operation\.

 **Valid URL formats**

+**Note**
+If your file is stored in a publicly available bucket, you can specify either an https URL format or an Amazon S3 path\-style URL\.
+If your file is stored in a private bucket, you must specify an Amazon S3 path\-style URL\.
 + **https URL format**:

   ```